Play Time: An Overview of the MMORPG Genre

 3 Of which, on an average night, as many as one hundred thousand are logged in and playing at the same time.

-4 Because many of these accounts are actually held by internet cafés (which, in turn, rent them to players), it is difficult to say just how many play these games.
+4 Because many of these accounts are held by internet cafés (which rent them to players) the actual player count is possibly even greater.

 6 In fact, most games mandate a certain level of roleplaying by making skill specialization integral to the ruleset.